nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/data-store/indexing-and-query/nxql.md

     *   `...
 WHERE tst:value = 1000*1000` (not allowed, right-hand side must be a literal, not an expression)
 *   Aggregates (`COUNT`, `AVERAGE`, `MAX`, `MIN`) are not supported.
 *   `DISTINCT` is supported only for `ecm:uuid`.
+*   DATE cast will fail.
+This means the following predicate is **not** supported in a NXQL query on a MongoDB repository:
+    *   `...
+WHERE DATE(dc:expired) = DATE '2023-07-14'` (not supported, Date cast on the left-hand side)

 ## {{> anchor 'elasticsearchlimitations'}} Notes about Elasticsearch